codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

 For the paper AWS EC2 instances were used, so an AWS account is needed, with permissions to create and terminate EC2 instances and create AMIs.

-OVLT also needs an ElasticSearch and Kibana stack (ELK stack from now on) for it to save relevant data, instructions for setting up version 7.8 (version used in the paper) can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/setup.html).
+OQLT also needs an ElasticSearch and Kibana stack (ELK stack from now on) for it to save relevant data, instructions for setting up version 7.8 (version used in the paper) can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/setup.html).

-To save the recordings and relevant stats files OVLT needs AWS S3 or MinIO.
+To save the recordings and relevant stats files OQLT needs AWS S3 or MinIO.

-You can find instructions for configuring and using the OpenVidu LoadTest (OVLT) version used in the paper in the README.md file inside `openvidu-loadtest-3.0.0.zip` (unzip the tool before using).
-OVLT needs Java 11+ and Maven 3+ installed.
+You can find instructions for configuring and using the OpenVidu QoE and Load Testing Tool (OQLT) version used in the paper in the README.md file inside `openvidu-loadtest-3.0.0.zip` (unzip the tool before using).
+OQLT needs Java 11+ and Maven 3+ installed.

 Instructions for deploying OpenVidu 2 with Kurento and Mediasoup (version 2.30.0 was used in the paper) can be found [here](https://docs.openvidu.io/en/2.30.0/deployment/enterprise/aws/).
 Remove the limits on bandwidth by setting the following configuration parameters to 0: